Based on all the different diets that my clients cover, the paleo diet is possibly one of the most difficult ones to pick supplements for.

 If anything, the flavors seem to be quite popular while avoiding adding tons of sugar to improve taste.

-With a texture of shortbread, some users say that this protein bar crumbles too easily.
+However, with a texture of shortbread, some users say that this bar crumbles too easily.

 - Calories: 220